BMW TPM Malfunction TPMS Inactive

 Diagnose BMW TPM System

-You will need an OBD-II scanner to read and clear BMW-specific fault codes to diagnose a BMW tire system malfunction.
+You will need a YOUCANIC Full System Scanner to read and clear BMW-specific fault codes and diagnose a BMW tire system malfunction.
 Generic OBD-II scanners won’t be able to read BMW TPM fault codes such as:

 - 604E RDC System Malfunction